Offering online, hybrid, flexible and face-to-face classes

 We encourage you to stay engaged by participating in newly-modified co-curricular activities.
 Co-curricular activities are ones that are not part of your course work curriculum.
 Examples of co-curricular events include Common Experience, Academic Clubs, Student Diversity and Inclusion, Fraternity and Sorority events, and Student Affairs events and programming.

 - Size & Participant Limits: Outdoor event participation should be restricted to a maximum number of 10 participants.
+Student events may be organized in more than one pod (or small group) of 10.
+For example, a group of 50 students may be divided into five pods of ten that are clearly separated and well distanced.
+Each pod or small group should stay intact throughout the event and take attendance or pre-register in case contact tracing is necessary.
 Indoor event attendance should not exceed 50 percent of the capacity of the space where the event is being held.
 All participants should follow physical distancing and face mask guidelines.

 - Pre-registration: Pre-registration is required for co-curricular activities, or event attendance must be recorded.
 This is intended to aid in the contact tracing process if a confirmed COVID-19 case is reported in an attendee.
 For event pre-registration and attendance, event organizers may use the Event Management computer application.
 Please contact Student Affairs Technology Services at firstname.lastname@example.org to access Event Management.